 I am economist currently affiliated with the San Francisco office of Cornerstone Research.
 I provide economic analysis for commercial litigation matters and support experts in preparing for deposition and trial testimony.
 My work covers a range of cases, including Intellectual Property, antitrust and competition, and transfer pricing.

-I am Assistant Policy Adviser and Economist in the research department of the Federal Reserve Bank of Atlanta and Associate Director of Research of Atlanta Fed's Advancing Careers Project.
+Prior to my tenure at Cornerstone, I served as an Assistant Policy Adviser and Economist in the research department of the Federal Reserve Bank of Atlanta.
+Additionally, I held the position of Associate Director of Research for Atlanta Fed’s Advancing Careers Project.

 I hold a Ph.D. in Economics from Boston University and a dual B.S. degree in economics from University of London and Moscow Higher School of Economics.